vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/16-add-a-security-policy-with-istio/README.md

 # Adding a security policy with Istio
 Note that in our setting, any microservice can access any other microservice.
-If any of the microservices is compromised, it can attack all the other microservice.
+If any of the microservices is compromised, it can attack all the other microservices.
 In this learning module we will add a [security policy](https://istio.io/docs/reference/config/istio.mixer.v1.config.html) that states that only _reviews_ microservice can access _ratings_ microservice.

 1. Let's see that without a security policy, our _sleep_ microservice can call the _ratings_ microservice.